Robot-CeDRI/c_llm_api/README.md

 ## 6. Cautions

-This project uses LLM models download from hugging face, this models can be chosed using the enviroment variables, this models can be very large, and require a lot of VRam, Ram, CPU and Storage even for inference manners.
+This project uses LLM models download from hugging face, this models can be chosen using the environment variables, this models can be very large, and require a lot of VRam, Ram, CPU and Storage even for inference manners.